laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 ### Data Model Background

 {{models}} distinguishes serialization from data models.
-In the CBOR data model, the major types (such as types 0 and 1 for integers) and tags (such as tags 2 and 3 for bignums) are distinct constructs.
+In CBOR data models, the major types (such as types 0 and 1 for integers) and tags (such as tags 2 and 3 for bignums) are distinct constructs.
 The way a particular value is serialized is separate from how it manifests in the data model level.

 For instance, a floating-point number remains the same at the data model level regardless of whether it is serialized as a half-, single-, or double-precision float.